 - How do you spend your Christmas afternoon (napping, movies, ???).

-Everyone loves Food and Drink at Christmas.
-Tap into that for engagement on your social media with Christmas Images that start a conversation with your foodie followers!
+Everyone loves Food and Drink at Christmas, so we need to include this in our Christmas Templates!
+Tap into that foodie love for engagement on your social media with Christmas Images that start a conversation with your foodie followers!

 Mmmm cocktails.
-Here’s my Conversation-Starting “Christmas Foodie” Post.
-And who doesn’t want to talk about cocktails or food.
+Wine.
+Mulled Wine.
+All the things.
+Here's my Conversation-Starting “Christmas Foodie” Post.
+And who doesn't want to talk about cocktails, and food too?

 Other ideas for a Christmas “Foodie” Post